Xandetds/machine-learning-introduction/notes.md

 ### Underfitting
 The exact opposite of overfitting, it happens when we make a model that has low especifications, so it also does not generalize well, because is does not have enough details to get the right answer.

+### Model complexity and Data size
+It is important to know that, the complexity of the model and the data size are connected in a way that, the more complex the model is, more data is needed, and the more data we have, more of a complex model we can make without overfitting, BUT just duplicating data points or collecting too similar data does not work on that case

 ---